-I do give the district permission to use my child's artwork, photos, voice recordings, video recordings, or other original work in the manner described

 I do not give the district permission to use my child's artwork, photos, voice recordings, video recordings, or other original work in the manner described above.

-Print names of students in Sudan Elementary:

-A

-The Control of the Paris

-Signature of parent

 Date

-Request for Discipli ne Methods Including Corporal Punishment
+Request for Discipline Methods Including Corporal Punishment

-2015-2016

 Please check and sign if you do or do not wish for corporal punishment, or swats, to be issued to your child/children when needed or appropriate, which is determined only by the Principal.

 I understand my wishes can be revoked at any time during the school year by submitting a written, signed statement to the principal.

 I do wish for corporal punishment to be a discipline method used on my child.

 I do not wish for corporal punishment to be a discipline method used on my child.
 I request that other discipline measures be used.

 Print names of students in Sudan Elementary:

 Signature of parent

 Date